lokize/lokize/README.md

 ---

+I build applications and tools focused on **improving real workflows**, not demos.
+Most of what I create starts as something I *personally need* — then evolves through iteration, UI/UX refinement, and automation.

+My interests revolve around **systems**, **desktop environments**, **DevOps**, and **infrastructure**.
+I value practicality, clarity, and tools that integrate naturally with the operating system.

+> AI is used as assistance — not as a replacement for understanding.

+---

+### philosophy

 Linux-first development.
-Systems, automation, backend and desktop tooling.
+Systems over abstractions.
+Tooling that stays out of the way.

+If it works, don’t touch it.

 ---

 ## focus

 - Linux internals & userland tooling
-- backend services & automation
+- Backend services & automation
-- containerized workloads
+- Containerized workloads
-- cloud-native and self-hosted systems
+- Cloud-native and self-hosted systems
 - OS-integrated desktop utilities
-- Making the tools I use every day better
+- Improving the tools I use every day
 - Mobile apps and tools to improve my productivity

 ---